Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 4. Solder the helix to the SMA port
     - Soldering the wire properly is critical, given that the wire is made out of copper you need to heat the end until it melts solder by itself
     - After tin is melting while holding it to the end of the wire and not your soldering iron, move on to heating the SMA core, it should be very easy to solder to.
-    - Once you applied tin to both the end of the wire and the sma port, you should be able to heat both at once to get them to bind together
+    - Once you applied tin to both the end of the wire and the SMA port, you should be able to heat both at once to get them to bind together

     > TODO: Picture of the soldering

 ![A picture of my helix](../../assets/images/Radio/Sample-helix.jpg) <br>
-A sample helix, using a a gritty zinc spray painted surface and hot glue as the support.
+A sample helix, using a gritty zinc spray-painted surface and hot glue as the support.
 Note how the bottom turn runs mostly parallel to the ground plane.

 Congratulations, you now have a helical antenna!